Home Office Safe Harbor

 - You can only claim mortgage interest and real estate taxes as itemized deductions on Schedule A.

-- You can’t carry forward any disallowed portion of the deduction to future tax years.
+- You can’t carry over any disallowed portion of the deduction to future tax years.

 - The election is irrevocable for the tax year.